Ndidi says Vardy's "age doesn’t matter" after Palace goal - TribalFootball.com

-Ndidi believes there were lots of positives to take from the draw as Leicester look to gain as many points as possible to shift away from relegation.
+Ndidi believes there were lots of positives to take from the draw.

 “It was very disappointing because we know we almost had it, so it was really disappointing.
 The result does not reflect on the performance.